shuttle-hq/synth/docs/blog/2021-09-07-mocking-a-production-api.md

 free.

-Then we wrote a quick and dirty express server that maps the REST endpoint's querytstrings into a query for prisma.
+Then we wrote a quick and dirty express server that maps the REST endpoint's querystrings into a query for prisma.
 The whole thing turned out to be ~90 LOC.
 You can check the
 source [here](https://github.com/getsynth/model-repository/blob/main/shopify/src/bin.ts)
 .